oapicf/pinterest-sdk/clients/ruby/generated/docs/KeywordsApi.md

 opts = {
   campaign_id: 'campaign_id_example', # String | Campaign Id to use to filter the results.
   ad_group_id: '123123123', # String | Ad group Id.
+  ad_group_ids: ['inner_example'], # Array<String> | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users.
   match_types: [PinterestSdkClient::MatchType::BROAD], # Array<MatchType> | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a>
   page_size: 56, # Integer | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
   bookmark: 'bookmark_example' # String | Cursor used to fetch the next page of items }